fanoframework/fanoframework.github.io/working-with-session/index.md

 );
 ```

-`TKeyGuidSessionIdGeneratorFactory` is built-in factory class which will create session id generator which use SHA1 hash of a secret key concatenated with GUID.
+`TKeyGuidSessionIdGeneratorFactory` is built-in factory class which will create session id generator which use SHA1 hash of a secret key concatenated with GUID as session id.

 ### Register factory to dependency container